<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 So that the numbers add up, in your favor (even if you snoozed through 10th-grade personal finance class).

-My strategies boil down to frugal wins that'll widen the space between your paycheck and your bills, motivating you with financial goals and savings challenges to use that extra money for what you actually want, and outlining money systems that'll have your money running smoothly in the background of your life (the way it should be).
+My strategies boil down to frugal wins that’ll widen the space between your paycheck and your bills, motivate you with financial goals and savings challenges to use that extra money for what you actually want, and outline money systems that’ll have your money running smoothly in the background of your life (the way it should be).

 WHERE TO GET STARTED